Our

 ANITA BARUAH, MA, LMFT, CMHS, RPT™

-Specialties: Play Therapy, Children, Adults, Parenting Skills
+Specialties: Play Therapy, Children, Parenting Skills, Neurodivergence

 “Play is a child’s work and this is not a trivial pursuit.” – Alfred Adler

 Anita joined the Olympia Therapy team in August 2021 as a Child and Family Therapist after working in community mental health for over five years.
 She received her Master’s Degree in Marriage and Family Therapy from Antioch University Seattle in December 2016 and her Play Therapy Certificate in March 2020.
-She is a Registered Play Therapist credential through The American Play Therapy Association.
+She is a Registered Play Therapist credentialed through The American Play Therapy Association.
 Anita has specific training in Child-Centered Play Therapy (CCPT), Child-Parent Relationship Therapy (CPRT), Sandtray therapy, AutPlay® Therapy, Adlerian Play Therapy, TraumaPlay™, Cognitive Processing Therapy (CPT), Dialectical Behavioral Therapy Skills, Circle of Security Parenting Program (COSP), and Cognitive Behavioral Therapy for Anxiety, Depression, and Trauma (CBT+), among others.

 Educational and Professional Qualifications